cloud-native-toolkit/terraform-azure-portworx/README.md

   "tenant": "XXXXXX-XXXX-XXXX-XXXX-XXXXXXXXX",
 }
 ```

+Or you can use use known credentials for an existing service principal to allow Portworx to provision volumes for the cluster.

 For Portworx deployment using this module:
 - `appId` value should be used for the `azure_client_id` input variable